Azure/notation-azure-kv/README.md

 ## Getting Started with a self-signed Azure Key Vault Certificate
 To demonstrate the basic use case, starting with a self-signed certificate is easier to understand how the Azure-kv plugin works with Notation, however, you **should not** use this in production because the self-signed certificate is not trusted.
 1. install Azure CLI by following the [guide](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)
-2. login with Azure CLI and set the subscription:
+2. login with Azure CLI, set the subscription and make sure the `GetCertificate` and `Sign` permission have been granted to your role:
    ```sh
    az login
    az account set --subscription $subscriptionID